xmake-io/xmake-docs/guide/configuration.md

 $ xmake
 ```

-The specific tool chains supported by xmake can be viewed with the following command:
+The specific tool chains supported by Xmake can be viewed with the following command:

 ```bash
 $ xmake show -l toolchains